-Nothing heralds the start of the fesitve season quite like the City of Lights, Truro's midwinter latern festival.
-Come and see a dazzling procession of willow-stick-and-tissue laterns; handmade by artists, schools and community groups, float through the city streets.
+Nothing heralds the start of the fesitve season quite like the City of Lights, Truro's midwinter lantern festival.
+Come and see a dazzling procession of willow-stick-and-tissue lanterns; handmade by artists, schools and community groups, float through the city streets.

 Alongside the visual spectacle City of Lights is a feast of of music and dance including samba, brass bands and pipes and drums.

-Funded by Truro BID the Christmas Lights are switched on in tandem with the laterns moving through the streets.
+Funded by Truro BID the Christmas Lights are switched on in tandem with the lanterns moving through the streets.

 Information on the disabled viewing area can be found here.
 The disabled area opens from 6pm